 And yes, there are so many camping sites where you are allowed to camp with a non-self-contained campervan.
 You won't be missing out.
 Actually, you will be saving a lot many when going for a road trip in a non-self-contained campervan.
 Check out the advantages of these campervans vs big expensive self-contained campervans or motorhomes.

 Freedom camping done the right way, is having respect for the beauty of New Zealand and stay at campsites or campgrounds where it is allowed to camp.
 And yes, these can definitely be in the middle of nowhere.
 That's what New Zealand is all about, camping in awesome places.
 Explore and respect New Zealand.

 Not sure if you can camp somewhere?
-Don't assume anything but ask at an i-Site, holiday park or check it on the website of Department of Conservation (DOC).
+Don't assume anything but ask at an i-Site, holiday park or check it on the website of the Department of Conservation (DOC).

 Do I need to stay at powered campsites?

 Not at all.
 Roadtripping with a Spaceships campervan means that you are super-flexible.
 The smart battery system of a Spaceships campervan is self-charging, it charges as you drive.
 Except for the Rocket as that one doesn't have the smart-battery system.
 None of the Spaceships campervans can or need to be plugged in at powered campsites.
-Driving and camping with a Spaceship is easy.
+Driving and camping with a Spaceship are easy.

-Staying at a powered campsites means that you'll be able to charge your smartphone, laptop, camera or any other gadget you're travelling with.
+Staying at a powered campsite means that you'll be able to charge your smartphone, laptop, camera or any other gadget you're travelling with.
 Hiring a mains plug from us could be a good option.
 You will also get access to proper bathroom facilities with a hot shower!
 Plus you are likely to meet other travellers and locals to share stories with and find out more about things to do and see in New Zealand.